 Trees for the Future’s email is written in the format of an e-letter from John Leary.
 The style and signature at the end gives the email a personal touch.
 In addition, TREES has also included a preview video thumbnail.
 The preview thumbnail links to their YouTube video called “The Forest Garden Solution”, which explains more about what the organisation does to make a difference.

 According to research, emails that include videos receive 5.6% higher open rates and 96% higher click-through rates.
 It’s unsurprising then, that TREES’ video has received over 32,600 views and 700 likes.

-If you also want to make use of videos in your emails, it is recommended to keep the videos short and to-the-point.
+If you also want to make use of nonprofit video marketing in your emails, it is recommended to keep the videos short and to-the-point.
 Also remember to put the word “video” in the subject line.
 Just by doing that, Switchvideo reported that it increased open rates from 7% to 13%.